BarbulescuAndreea/BarbulescuAndreea/README.md

 • The languages studied so far are:

+- C

-- [C, C++, Java] - medium level
+- C++, Java

+- Matlab

-- [Matlab, Racket, Haskell, Prolog, Verilog] - basic knowledge-medium
+- Racket, Haskell, Prolog

+- Verilog

 **You can take a look at some of my projects**